AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

 ### Manage basic chat room attributes

 #### Retrieve basic chat room attributes
-All the chat room members can call `fetchChatRoomFromServer` to retrieve the detailed information of the current chat room, including the subject, announcements, description, member type, and admin list.
+All the chat room members can call `fetchChatRoomFromServer` to retrieve the detailed information of the current chat room, including the subject, announcement, description, member type, and admin list.

 ```java
 // Fetches basic attributes including ID, name, description, maximum members, owners, roles, and whether all members are muted.